Buckingham & District U3A – Welcome!

 The Third Age Trust

-We are affiliated to the Third Age Trust, which is the National Representative body of the U3A movement, and provides a wide range of support services.
-Every U3A member can choose to receive a copy of their house magazine, Third Age Matters, five times a year, which is included in the annual subscription paid.
-This is posted to your home address directly from the Third Age Trust.
+We are an independent Charity affiliated to the Third Age Trust, which is the National representative body of the U3A movement, and provides us with some support services.
+U3A members can choose whether to receive a copy of their house magazine, U3a Matters, five times a year, which is included in the annual subscription for full members, and is posted to your home address directly from the Third Age Trust.
+Associate members should apply to their main U3A for their magazine subscription.

 The Buckingham & District U3A

-As a democratic, self-funding organisation, we draw on the knowledge, experience and skills of all our members to organise interest groups in accordance with the wishes of the membership and to provide a positive and creative approach to life after full-time work.
-Our Group co-ordinators are all volunteers who work with other members to develop their interest groups and activities.
-The various activities on offer take place during the daytime.
+As a democratic, self-funding organisation, we draw on the knowledge, experience and skills of all our members to organise interest groups in accordance with the wishes of the membership, and to provide a positive and creative approach to their life after full-time work.
+Our Group co-ordinators are all volunteers who work with other members to develop their own interest groups and activities.
+The various activities on offer usually take place during the daytime.

 Please Note we do not use street collections for cash.